About Ria, N2RJ

 I am an electrical engineer by education, having attended NYU school of engineering in Brooklyn, NY.
 I've been called on to solve hard, nagging problems, and to bring results under stressful conditions.
 Whatever the problem is, I'll do my best to fix it!
 And if I can't do it on my own, I ask for help, and I listen to others.

-I've also held a managerial position for the last 11 years, where I've had to make tough decisions while listening to and valuing my team's input.
+I've also held a leadership position for the last 11 years, where I've had to make tough decisions while listening to and valuing my team's input.
 My role also involved planning of major projects, and interfacing with high layers of corporate governance, including C-level.
 It was quite the experience, and the experience gained will serve me well, if elected to the ARRL board.

 Currently I am an Assistant Vice President (AVP) with a transatlantic banking group.
 I solve tough challenges for the banking industry and I'm eager to solve them for you, my fellow radio amateur.